felipec/git-branch-list/README.md

     * master [origin/master<] Linux 5.12

 We get all the most useful information at all levels (who cares what the object id is?).

+## Convenience

+You can get some of the advantages of `git branch-list` from the official `git branch`, whoever, you need to know specifically which options to enable.

+For example, let's say you have several branches that update documentation prefixed with `doc-`.
+With the official `git branch` you could do something like:

+    git branch --list doc-*

+This works, however, 1) it doesn't work unless you specify `--list`, and 2) you need to add the asterisk (`*`).

+On the other hand with `git branch-list`:

+    git branch-list doc

+You don't need any option, nor asterisk.
+It just works straightaway.

+Another example; you can enable a useful sorting of branches with the following configuration:

+    [branch]
+            sort = -committerdate

+But with `git branch-list` you don't need to; it's sorted by default.